DanielTockan/Crypto-Tracker/README.md

   })
 ```

-I then created an object with the relevent fields as per the libraries documentation:
+I then created an object with the relevant fields as per the library’s documentation:

 ```js
   const price = {